 - Finding the right drug and dosage is a trial and error process.
 While medication should not be used at the expense of your quality of life, be patient with the process and discuss any concerns with your doctor.

 - It takes time for antipsychotic medications to take full effect.
 Some symptoms may respond to medication within a few days, while others take weeks or months.
 In general, most people see a significant improvement in their schizophrenia within six weeks—if not, your doctor may alter the dose or try another medication.

 The two main groups of medications used for the treatment of schizophrenia are the older or “typical” antipsychotic medications and the newer “atypical” antipsychotic medications.

-The typical antipsychotics are the oldest antipsychotic medications and have a successful track record in the treatment of hallucinations, paranoia, and other psychotic symptoms.
-However, they are prescribed less frequently today because of the neurological side effects, known as extrapyramidal symptoms, they often cause.
+The typical antipsychotics are the older medications and have a successful track record in treating hallucinations, paranoia, and other psychotic symptoms.
+However, they are prescribed less frequently today because of neurological side effects, known as extrapyramidal symptoms, which include:

 - Restlessness and pacing

 - Extremely slow movements

 - Muscle spasms (usually of the neck, eyes, or trunk)